-INFORMATION NETWORK RESOURCES STUDENT / PATRON USE AGREEMENT
+STUDENT/PATRON INFORMATION TECHNOLOGY APPROPRIATE AND ACCEPTABLE USE AGREEMENT

-I hereby agree to the following conditions with regard to use of the college network resources.
+I hereby agree to the following conditions with regards to the use of computer facilities, equipment, and software of MDCC.
 Specifically, I will not:

-- 1. use the college network or any device connected to the college network for any purpose other than course related assignments and research.
-I will not use the network for illegal purposes, profitmaking activities, political activities, or to harass anyone or any organization. - 2. access sites which contain pornography and other sexually explicit material. - 3. reveal my system password to anyone, or make it possible for anyone to access it by posting it or by the careless handling of it. - 4. access, view, alter or attempt to access, view or alter college information except that which is permitted by my password. - 5. allow or assist any unauthorized individual to access, view or alter college information, or share such information with them. - 6. connect any electronic device to, remove any electronic device from, or alter any electronic device which is connected to the college network. - 7. relocate or disturb any of the network infrastructure (including wiring, hubs, switches, connectors, etc.). - 8. move a college network device (microcomputer, printer, etc.) from its assigned location. - 9. load any file which has not been scanned for viruses to a networked computer. - 10. install any software on a computer, and will not duplicate copyrighted or licensed software or other materials unless specifically permitted to do so by author or publisher agreement. - 12. store on college media any materials which violate sexual harassment or civil rights policy. - 13. access Internet e-mail using network computers not designated for that purpose.
+- I. Use the MDCC network or any device connected to the MDCC network for any purpose other than course related assignments and research.
+I will not use the network for illegal purposes, profitmaking activities, political activities, or to harass anyone or any organization. - 2.
+Access sites which contain pornography and other sexually explicit material. - 3.
+Reveal my system password to anyone or make it possible for anyone to access it by posting it or by the careless handling of it. - 4.
+Access, view, alter or attempt to access, view, or alter MDCC information except that which is permitted by my password. - 5.
+Allow or assist any unauthorized individual to access, view or alter MDCC information, or share such information with them. - Connect an electronic device to remove or alter any electronic device which is connected to the MDCC network. - 7.
+Relocate or disturb any of the network infrastructure (including wiring, hubs, switches, connectors, etc.). - 8.
+Move a MDCC network device (microcomputer, printer, etc.) from its assigned location. - 9.
+Load any file which has not been scanned for viruses to a networked computer. - 10.
+Install any software on a computer and will not duplicate copyrighted or licensed software or other materials unless specifically permitted to do so by author or publisher agreement. - 12.
+Store on college media any materials which violate sexual harassment or civil rights policy. - 13.
+Attempting to hide your identity or represent yourself as someone else when sending email or any other type of communication.

-I understand my responsibility with respect to ensuring appropriate security, confidentiality, and use of the college network.
-I also understand that the college is not responsible for any consequences or legal actions that may result because of my misuse of the college network resources.
+I understand my responsibility with respect to ensuring appropriate security, confidentiality, and use of the MDCC network.
+I also understand that the use of the computers and the Internet is a privilege, not a right, and inappropriate use will result in a cancellation of that privilege.
+MDCC is not responsible for any consequences or legal actions that may result because of my misuse of MDCC network resources.
 I have read and do understand the above conditions.
-I realize that failure to comply with any of the above conditions can result in disciplinary action against me as described in the college's Student Handbook.
+I realize that failure to comply with any of the above conditions can result in disciplinary action against me as described in the MDCC's Student Handbook.